fbpx

 4 Steps to Help Seniors Manage Anxiety

 Everyone feels anxious once in a while, no matter their age.
 It’s normal.
 However, anxiety that is ongoing and interferes with socialization and daily tasks is a serious matter.
-At Aurora Home Care & Hospice we see the devastating effect this condition has on individuals, as well as their families.
+At Aurora Home Care we see the devastating effect this condition has on individuals, as well as their families.
 Continue reading to learn how caregivers can help seniors manage anxiety.

 What is Anxiety?